cloudflare/cloudflare-docs/content/dns/reference/domain-connect.md

 2. A logo to be displayed as part of the Domain Connect flow.
 Preferably in `SVG` format.
 3. The default [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) that you would like Cloudflare to set for `A`, `AAAA`, and `CNAME` records that are part of your template(s).
 Proxying other record types is not supported.
     {{<Aside type="note">}}
 Proxy status is applied per template.
-If needed, organize the records in different templates to specify different proxy statuses.
+If needed, organize the records in different templates to specify a different default proxy status per template.
+Once the records have been created, the domain owner can always change the proxy status for `A`, `AAAA`, and `CNAME` records later.
     {{</Aside>}}
 4. (Optional) A Cloudflare [account ID](/fundamentals/setup/find-account-and-zone-ids/) for you to test the flow.